ljjsimon/logcat/README.md

 ##Collect log
 If you can't put log files in data/, or there are more than one log source, you need log collection.
-Copy whole program to the machine making log files.
-Change configure in config.json, and then type
+Change configuration in config.json, copy whole program to the machine making log files, and then type
 ```shell
 php collector.php &
 ```
 Logcat will collect log automatically.

-##plugin
+##Plugin
 The main part of Logcat concentrates on making index and filter logs, leaves other parts to plugins.
-[click here](https://github.com/questionlin/logcat/blob/master/plugin.md) to see how to make plugins.
+[click here](https://github.com/questionlin/logcat/blob/master/docs/plugin.md) to see how to make plugins.

 ##License
 MIT